ElysianFieldsArchive/ElysianMuse/docs/elysianmuse/org.darkSolace.muse.news.service/-news-service/delete-news.md

 #### Return

-true if deleteion was successful, false in case of error
+true if deletion was successful, false in case of error

 #### Parameters